Premolar

 The premolars, also called premolar teeth, or bicuspids, are transitional teeth located between the canine and molar teeth.
 In humans, there are two premolars per quadrant in the permanent set of teeth, making eight premolars total in the mouth.
 They have at least two cusps.
 Premolars can be considered transitional teeth during chewing, or mastication.
 They have properties of both the canines, that lie anterior and molars that lie posterior, and so food can be transferred from the canines to the premolars and finally to the molars for grinding, instead of directly from the canines to the molars.

 Human anatomy

 The premolars in humans are the maxillary first premolar, maxillary second premolar, mandibular first premolar, and the mandibular second premolar.
 Premolar teeth by definition are permanent teeth distal to the canines, preceded by deciduous molars.

 Morphology

 There is always one large buccal cusp, especially so in the mandibular first premolar.
 The lower second premolar almost always presents with two lingual cusps.

 The lower premolars and the upper second premolar usually have one root.
 The upper first usually has two roots, but can have just one root, notably in Sinodonts, and can sometimes have three roots.

 Premolars are unique to the permanent dentition.
 Premolars are referred to as bicuspid (has two main cusps), a buccal and a palatal/lingual cusp which are separated by a mesiodistal occlusal fissure.

-The maxillary premolars are trapezoidal in shape.
-Whilst the mandibular premolars are rhomboidal in shape.
+The maxillary premolars are trapezoidal in shape, while the mandibular premolars are rhomboidal in shape.